Generic Name: sorafenib (soe-RAF-e-nib)

 - if you have allergies to medicines, foods, or other substances

-- if you have heart failure or other heart problems (eg, disease of the blood vessels in the heart, a recent heart attack, slow or irregular heartbeat), chest pain, high blood pressure, bleeding problems, active bleeding, blood electrolyte problems (eg, low blood calcium, magnesium, or potassium levels), or liver or kidney problems
+- you have heart failure or other heart problems (eg, irregular heartbeat, disease of the blood vessels in the heart, a recent heart attack)

-- if you are on dialysis, or you have or are being treated for lung cancer
+- if you have or are being treated for lung cancer

-- if you have had or will be having surgery or a dental procedure
+- if you have recently had or will be having surgery

 - if you take any medicine that may increase the risk of a certain type of irregular heartbeat (prolonged QT interval).
 Check with your doctor or pharmacist if you are unsure if any of your medicines may increase the risk of this type of irregular heartbeat